misskniss/language-presentation/LANGUAGES.md

 However, you can include a module within a class definition.
 When this happens, all the module's instance methods are suddenly available as methods in the class as well.
 They get mixed in.
 In fact, mixed-in modules effectively behave as superclasses.

 Problem
 Modules are part of what makes Ruby’s design beautiful.
 However, since they do not have a direct analogy in any mainstream programming language, it is easy to get a bit confused about what they should be used for.

+Conclusion

 ---

 #### Ruby: `scope`